Course: 202C SMI

 Where: Toronto, ON

 Time: January 23 to January 24, 2020

-Investigators must also be aware of the overwhelming amount of new information that is generated daily by social media users, and upon which platforms this growth is occurring.
-To recognize, collect, and leverage the value of social platform-sourced information, research and investigative professionals must fully understand the restrictions and implications of obtaining, and utilizing, such information in a manner that does not violate user privacy expectations, license agreements, and other legal limitations.
+To recognize, collect, and leverage the value of social platform-sourced information, research and investigative professionals must fully understand the limitations, restrictions, and legal implications of obtaining, and utilizing, such information in a manner that user privacy expectations, license agreements, and other legal limitations are not violated.

-Social Media Intelligence & Investigation will introduce research and investigative professionals to a variety of innovative tools and techniques that will enable you to locate, collect, and utilize social platform-sourced information, while considering the implications of leveraging this type of information safely, quickly, and appropriately.
+Social Media Intelligence & Investigation will introduce research and investigative professionals to a variety of essential tools and techniques necessary to locate, collect, and utilize social platform-sourced information, and introduce investigators to the considerations and implications of leveraging this type of information safely and appropriately.